Fibrocalculous Pancreatic Diabetes

 - True to what we suspected, we found the pancreas studded with calcification

-- There was no evidence of malignancy - however the risk and screening for the same has been explained to the patient
+- There was no evidence of malignancy - however, the risk and screening for the same have been explained to the patient

 - The patient was restarted on insulin and pancreatic enzyme supplementation along with nutritional replenishment

-- Currently he has regained some weight and maintain good glycemic control
+- Currently, he has regained some weight and maintains good glycemic control

 Things to learn from the case:

 - Abdominal pain can disappear over a period of time.
-At later age the patient may present with just exocrine and endocrine insufficiency
+At a later age, the patient may present with just exocrine and endocrine insufficiency

 - This patient is from Rajasthan.
 FCPD is not restricted to some regions of the country and can be considered a pan-Indian issue